 From 1976 through 1978, Mr. Forbes served as Publisher of Nineteenth Century, a quarterly magazine produced by Forbes Inc. on behalf of the Victorian Society in America.

 Tony Goldman is a retired senior civil servant.
 His time in the Civil Service included a period at the Treasury when he was responsible for public expenditure on the arts, and in the Department of Transport where he was Director General of Civil Aviation.
-A Cambridge graduate, Tony Goldman has been awarded the Hon Companion of the Royal Aeronautical Society, the Companion of the Bath and is recipient of the European Regional Aviation Award.
-His current interests include serving as an adviser at the Citizens Advice Bureau.
-He is a keen amateur musician, Chairman of the Haslemere Symphony Orchestra and Chorus, and acts as a tour leader to European music festivals.
+A Cambridge graduate, Tony Goldman is an Hon Companion of the Royal Aeronautical Society, the Companion of the Bath and is recipient of the European Regional Aviation Award.
+He is a keen amateur musician and is an organiser of the Haslemere Festival of Music and the Arts.

-Antony Goldman is Chairman of the Watts Gallery Trustees Finance and Buildings Committee
+Tony Goldman is a member of the Watts Gallery Trustees Finance and Buildings Committee

-Isabel Goldsmith has been a collector of G F Watts and other Victorian artists for over fifteen years.
+Isabel Goldsmith has been a collector of G.F.
+Watts and other Victorian artists for over fifteen years.
 Isabel has supported an exhibition of Leighton’s work at the Royal Academy and is an avid patron of the arts in general.
 As well as managing her highly sought after hotel/retreat in Mexico, Isabel dedicates herself to artistic and environmental projects.
 Isabel Goldsmith has been a generous benefactor to Watts Gallery Hope Appeal.

-Isabel Goldsmith is patron of the Watts Gallery Hope Appeal
+Isabel Goldsmith was patron of the Watts Gallery Hope Appeal.

 Perdita Hunt is a trained arts administrator.
 She has worked in senior positions at the Arts Council, Heritage Lottery Fund and WWF-UK.
 In addition Perdita served as theatre projects co-ordinator at Chapter Arts Centre in Cardiff, Marketing and Development Director at the Aldeburgh Foundation in Suffolk and Press Advisor to Suffolk Crafts Society.
 She is a Trustee of Baynards Zambia Trust which supports self-help projects in Zambia, a Member of the South East Committee of the Arts Council, and member of the Heritage Lottery Fund and National Heritage Memorial Fund Trustees, and a member of the Guildford Cathedral Development Committee.
-Perdita has been Director at Watts Gallery since 2004 and was appointed to lead the £10m Watts Gallery Hope Project to save the future of Watts Gallery and its collection.
-She is now leading the campaign to rescue Watts's house and studio for the nation.
+Perdita has been Director at Watts Gallery since 2004 and was appointed to lead the £10m Watts Gallery Hope Project to save the future of Watts Gallery and its collection and is now leading the rescue of the Watts house and studio, Limnerslease.

 Professor Leonée Ormond

-Leonée Ormond is Professor Emerita of Victorian Studies at King's College, London and a Fellow of King's College.
+Leonée Ormond is Professor Emerita of Victorian Studies at King's College, University of London.
 She has written widely on subjects associated with Victorian literature and painting, and is the author of books on George Du Maurier, Frederic, Lord Leighton (with Richard Ormond), J.M.
 Barrie and Tennyson.
-Her biography of the Punch artist Linley Sambourne was published in 2010.
-She was President of the International Dickens Fellowship from 2007-2009 and is a member of the Executive Committee of the Tennyson Society and Vice Chairman of the Kipling Society.
 She was one of the curators of the Frederic Leighton centenary exhibition at the Royal Academy in 1996.
-She became a trustee of the Watts Gallery in 1995 and has published a study of Watts's relationship with Tennyson.
+She became a trustee of the Watts Gallery in 1995 and has published a study of Watts's relationship with Tennyson and Linley Smbourne.